 - "Allow" button text color: You can change the color of the text within the "Allow" button.

 Note: You can use the color picker to choose your preferred color.

 Opt-in timings: Add a time delay for when you want the opt-in to be shown after the store visitor lands on the page.
 You can change this for desktop and mobile.

 Opt-in position: Pick where you want the opt-in to show up on your store visitor's desktop and mobile.

-I want to customize which pages the opt-in shows up on.
+I want to customize which pages the opt-in shows up on specific pages only.
 How can I do that?

 Talk to our support team and let them know which pages you want to enable/disable the browser prompt.
 We'll set it up for you!

 Can I write the Custom Prompt copy in my native language?

 Yes, your custom prompt copy can be written in the language of your choice.
 However, do note that the prompt does not translate to your subscriber's native language.
 So, when writing your Custom Prompt copy, ensure that it is accessible to all your subscribers.